Ethnic groups in Bosnia and Herzegovina: Historical background

 With the formation of Socialist Yugoslavia, there were six republics and five constitutive nations, adding Macedonians and Montenegrins (whose identities were not earlier recognised); the Bosnian Muslims were recognised only in the late 1960s.
 For the 1961 census, a new ethnic category was introduced–Muslims–with which 972,954 Bosnians identified.
 In 1964, the Muslims were declared a narod ("people"), as the other five "peoples", but were not ascribed a national republic.
 In 1968, the Bosnian Central Committee declared that "...Muslims are a distinct nation".
 For the 1971 census, accordingly, "Muslims, in the sense of a nation" was introduced.

 Demographics

 According to data from the 2013 census published by the Agency for Statistics of Bosnia and Herzegovina, Bosniaks constitute 50.11% of the population, Bosnian Serbs 30.78%, Bosnian Croats 15.43%, and others form 2.73%, with the remaining respondents not declaring their ethnicity or not answering.
+However, there has not been a census since 2013.
+The actual current statistics remain unknown.